 Is there a way to fix all that we have done wrong?
 God fixes our wrongs by providing Jesus Christ.
 Jesus' righteousness satisfies God's demands.
 His righteousness (right actions, status, and sacrifice) is accredited to all who believe (Rom 3:21).

-The term justification means "to declare righteous."
+The term of justification means "to declare righteous."
 The New Testament writers, specifically Paul, defines the term in a judicial sense.
 Imagine God the judge, sitting on His throne, declaring to the believer, "In light of what Jesus has done on your behalf, you are (now) righteous.
 Things are now right between you and me.
 Court dismissed."

 The defendant, of course, would ask, "How did this happen?
 And what did Jesus do to make things right between God and me?"
 The defendant is really asking is, "What is the basis for justification?"

 The Answer is Threefold: